explosion/spaCy/website/docs/api/data-formats.md

 ## Pretraining data {#pretraining}

-The [`spacy pretrain`](/api/cli#pretrain) command lets you pretrain the tok2vec layer of pipeline components from raw text.
+The [`spacy pretrain`](/api/cli#pretrain) command lets you pretrain the "token-to-vector" embedding layer of pipeline components from raw text.
 Raw text can be provided as a `.jsonl` (newline-delimited JSON) file containing one input text per line (roughly paragraph length is good).
 Optionally, custom tokenization can be provided.

 > #### Tip: Writing JSONL
 >